17 Best Arcades in Las Vegas (2023 Update)

 Opening times:

-Time Out Arcade at Suncoast
+14. Time Out Arcade at The Orleans

 Open every day and offering a range of arcade games to suit all tastes, Time Out at Suncoast is a small but fun arcade to visit.

-Suncoast is quite a way out of town, so you’re unlikely to make a special trip out there just for this, but if you’re staying in the hotel, you can spend a happy hour or two in there setting high scores on a couple of your favorites.
+Suncoast is quite a way out of town, so you’re unlikely to make a special trip out there just for this, but if you’re staying in the hotel, you can spend a happy hour or two in there, setting high scores on a couple of your favorites.

 Opening times:

-• Mon-Fri – 2pm-7pm
+• Mon-Thurs: 2pm-7pm

-• Sat-Sun – 12pm-7pm
+• Sat-Sun: 12pm-7pm

-Cyber Quest at Red Rock
+Cyber Quest At Red Rock

 The arcade and bowling area at Red Rock is called Cyber Quest, and due to the self-serve Club Card payment system, playing there is as hassle-free as you could hope.
+It is a family-friendly arcade with non-violent games and a warmly lit, inviting space.

 As with some other places, this is not the kind of large arcade that warrants a special trip, but if you’re staying in Red Rock, it’s a great place for some wholesome family entertainment.